 What Is Plywood?

-Since the last 15 to 20 years, the use of plywood has increased up to a great extent, as it is a versatile material which oﬀers a wide range of usage and application such as furniture items, doors, windows, formwork, etc. Plywood can be crafted in any shape and also available in various thicknesses too.
+Over the last 15 to 20 years, the use of plywood has increased to a great extent, as it is a versatile material that oﬀers a wide range of usage and application such as furniture items, doors, windows, formwork, etc. Plywood can be crafted in any shape and is also available in various thicknesses too.

 There are various types of plywood available in the market.
 They are categorized according to their respective applications and diﬀerent properties.
 For example, some plywoods are suitable for usage where water is in contact with the plywood.
 Similarly, few types of plywood are used for structural works, interior works, and exterior works respectively.